 On June 29, 2012, The Royale LP converted a \$55.0 million bridge financing that had been obtained in connection with the Royale Acquisition (see "General Development of the Business - Expansion into Retirement Sector and into British Columbia") into a \$61.5 million revolving credit facility.
-Amounts borrowed under the facility bear interest at 1.875% per annum over the floating 30-day bankers' acceptance rate published by the Bank of Canada.
+Amounts borrowed under the facility bear interest at 187.5 bps per annum over the floating 30-day bankers' acceptance rate published by the Bank of Canada.
 The facility is secured by The Royale LP's properties situated in Kingston and Kanata.
-The facility is guaranteed by LSCC and is subject to certain customary financial and non-financial covenants.
-On September 24, 2013, the Company extended the maturity date on this revolving credit facility to April 26, 2015.
+The facility is guaranteed by SSLI and is subject to certain customary financial and non-financial covenants.
 On December 3, 2014, the Company reduced the amount available to be borrowed by \$4.5 million to \$57.0 million.
-As at December 31, 2014, the Company had drawn \$42.0 million from this credit facility.
+On March 31, 2015, the Company re-extended the maturity date on this revolving credit facility to April 26, 2017.
+As at December 31, 2015, the Company had drawn \$47.0 million on this credit facility.

 The Company entered into two credit facilities in connection with the BC Acquisition (see "General Development of the Business - Expansion into Retirement Sector and into British Columbia"), one of which remains outstanding: a \$26.0 million term loan to finance the acquisition of the Astoria property.
-This term loan bears a floating interest rate equal to 1.875% per annum over the floating 30-day bankers' acceptance rate published by the Bank of Canada.
-The debt is secured by the Astoria property and associated assets, is guaranteed by LSCC, and is subject to certain customary financial and non-financial covenants.
+This term loan bears a floating interest rate equal to 187.5 bps per annum over the floating 30-day bankers' acceptance rate published by the Bank of Canada.
+The debt is secured by the Astoria property and associated assets, is guaranteed by SSLI, and is subject to certain customary financial and non-financial covenants.
 Interest on the term loan is payable monthly in advance.
 On December 3, 2014, the Company reduced the amount available to be borrowed by \$2.0 million to \$24.0 million.
-As at December 31, 2014, the Company had drawn \$24.0 million under this credit facility.
+The Company further reduced the amount available to be borrowed on June 2, 2015 by \$1.5 million to \$22.5 million.
+As at December 31, 2015, the Company had drawn \$22.5 million under this credit facility.

 On April 19, 2013, The Royale LP entered into an approximately \$18.0 million Canadian Mortgage and Housing Corporation insured mortgage on the Pacifica property.
 The mortgage was arranged to refinance debt incurred on the acquisition of the Pacifica property.
 It bears interest at 3.04% per year, has a 25-year amortization period and matures on June 1, 2023.
-The mortgage is collateralized by a first collateral mortgage on the Pacifica property and a general security agreement providing a first charge on all assets and undertakings, is guaranteed by LSCC as to \$5.4 million, and is subject to certain customary financial and non-financial covenants.
+The mortgage is collateralized by a first collateral mortgage on the Pacifica property and a general security agreement providing a first charge on all assets and undertakings, is guaranteed by SSLI as to \$5.4 million, and is subject to certain customary financial and non-financial covenants.